Reform of the Climate Change Act

-The reform of the Climate Change Act started with a number of public consultation events in autumn 2019.
+The process to reform the Climate Change Act started with extensive public consultations in autumn 2019.
 The aim was to hear the views of citizens and different stakeholders on how the Climate Change Act should be amended.
-Among the events was a roundtable of ministers and young people, and a discussion on climate change mitigation through legislative means as part of the ‘Children take over the Government’ event.
+Among the events was a roundtable of ministers and young people, and a discussion as part of the ‘Children take over the Government’ event on climate change mitigation through legislative means.
 A stakeholder event brought together about 50 people from various organisations to discuss the matter.

-In January 2020 the Ministry of the Environment appointed a working group to prepare the reform of the Climate Change Act.
+The Ministry of the Environment appointed a working group to prepare the reform of the Climate Change Act in January 2020.
 The task of the working group is to prepare the key amendments to the current Act.
 The work is based on the Government Programme and matters raised in surveys and consultations.
 The working group will meet on a regular basis during 2020, and the draft Government proposal concerning the amendments is to be presented in early 2021.

 Current Climate Change Act

 In the current Climate Change Act, the plans do not cover emissions and carbon sinks of the land use sector.
-According to the Act, the Government must submit Annual Climate Reports to Parliament on the implementation of the plans.
+The Government submits Annual Climate Reports to Parliament on the implementation of the plans.
 Climate policy plans must be prepared in an open process, including citizen and stakeholder consultations.